ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.95

+- Only update tracking variables when events are linked

 ## ChangeLog 3.7.92, 3.7.93, 3.7.94

 - API Bump for dependencies